hunmac9/mistralocr/README.md

 3. Mistral processes the PDF, returning text and images.
 4. The app saves the text as `.md` and images in an `images/` subfolder.
 5. Everything is zipped up for you to download.

+## 📜 License

+This project is licensed under the Mozilla Public License Version 2.0.
+See the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing